The Holidays in Florida

 - Many restaurants around the Frankfurt business district and market require advanced reservations, even on random weeknights for cheaper places.

 - You can take the ICE (high speed) trains between cities.
 Cologne is one hour by train from Frankfurt if you pay more for no transfers.
 You do not have to book tickets in advance.
 If you buy online tickets in advance, tickets are usually not refundable or changeable.
 When you purchase tickets, you can choose to pay more to have an assigned seat or attempt to find a few open ones.
 Sometimes the train screens are iffy so you might just have to move at each stop if you don’t reserve a seat.
-Musical chairs gets pretty funny, unless you loose.
+Musical chairs gets pretty funny, unless you lose.

 Boozy Drinks at the Frankfurt Christmas Market